 After 12 weeks of consuming 30 milliliters of apple cider vinegar each day, participants had lower body mass index and less belly fat and reported a smaller appetite than those who did not take the vinegar.

 The researchers found that those who took apple cider vinegar each day also had a reduced appetite.
-However, another study challenges this last finding.
-Its authors state that vinegar simply caused nausea in people who took it, resulting in less desire to eat.
+However,

 Some evidence suggests that taking apple cider vinegar could help lower both total cholesterol and triglycerides.

 A 12-week study investigated the effects of taking apple cider vinegar in people on a low-calorie diet.
 The researchers found that participants who took apple cider vinegar not only lost more weight than those who took a placebo but also had lower triglycerides and total cholesterol.